marcel8121/marcel8121/README.md

 🔭 I'm interested in new technology and trying to learn things, i find interesting.

+👨‍🌾 It ain't much but its honest work.
+Everything i upload, was created by me for learning purposes.

 👨🏼‍💻 I'm just getting started.
 At the moment i learn programming languages (Javascript ,C++ ,Python) Otherwise i learn networking and information security in general.

 💩 Things i hate: light themes😣 <-- Original face